JohnnyEch0/MPCFILL_Edge_remover/Readme.md

 - Download Images from mpcfill
 - put them in a folder within the script folder
 - install pillow
-- run python resize.py "images folder" "cropped folder"
+- run python main.py "source images folder" "cropped folder"
 ## Flags
 - use -test for running a trial of 7 images
+- use -d or -dimensions to change target dimensions (use like "-d 1000x2000")